RyRom/CS11-SP24-MidtermPrep/README.md

 Array elements in reverse order:
 5 4 3 2 1
 ```

+### If you don't know how to have the user enter numbers to fill the array, uncomment the array initialization in the starter code and just print that array in reverse.

 ## Question 2
 Write a C++ program to find the sum and average of elements in a floating-point array.
 Prompt the user to enter the size of the array and the array elements.